jherforth/LuaLore/valkyrie/VALKYRIE_SYSTEM.md

 ### Strike Cooldowns
 All strikes have a 2.5-second cooldown for relentless sky battles.

+### Rewards
+The wings of the Valkyrie will be the reward, and each color will have varying durability during flight.
+- Green: Shortest flight time durability, 10% increase in movement speed
+- Blue: Medium flight time durability, 20% increase in movement speed while in flight
+- Violet: Medium flight time durability, 35% increase in movement speed while in flight
+- Gold: Allows for the longest flight time durability, and 50% increased movement speed while in flight

 ## Dependencies
 - `mobs_redo` (required for mob system)
 - `default` (for particle textures and item drops)